OtherDevOpsGene/intro-to-terraform-and-ansible/demo-09/README.md

 We have used Terraform to stand up a typical collection of systems and Ansible to configure them.
 What we haven't done is tied those two together into a single step.
+Because showing this has some additional requirements and permissions, I am going to run this as a demonstration from my laptop.

-To make our system more realistic, we'll put a load balancer in place in front of the webservers.
-Other than that, we'll just repeat the [previous lesson](../lesson-08/README.md), but add in the pieces to run Terraform and Ansible together.
-Because it has some additional requirements and permissions, I run this as a demonstration from my laptop.
+To make our system more realistic, I'll put a load balancer in place in front of the webservers.
+Other than that, I'll just repeat the [previous lesson](../lesson-08/README.md), but add in the pieces to run Terraform and Ansible together.

 ## Preparing my laptop